ringcentral/ringcentral-api-docs/docs/webRTC.md

 ## RingCentral WebPhone Client Library

-This open source code repository contains the official library developers can use in their client-side application code to test, and enable RingCentral WebRTC in their browser-based applciations.
+This open source code repository contains the official library developers can use in their client-side application code to test, and enable RingCentral WebRTC in their browser-based applications.

 * [RingCentral WebPhone Client Library on Github](https://github.com/ringcentral/ringcentral-web-phone)
 * Provides easy to use framework